aTasja/Radio2/README.md

 - Settings
 - Exit

 III.
-The 2rd screen is visible after pressing add or edit buttons on main screen.
+Add/Edit screen is visible after pressing add or edit buttons on main screen.
 It allows to user enter title and stream of radio and save them for the App.

 Behaviour:
 ----------